ChaoticOfChaos/Esp32-IronSpine/README.md

 - AP Connection (Connect Esp32 to Selected AP)
 - AP Scanner (Scan and Show Close APs, Clicking on AP Start a Deauth Attack)
 - ARP List (Show IPv4 and Mac From Connected Devices by ARP)
+- Capture (Wireshark Like.
+Show Packages in Serial Monitor)

 # PT-BR
 Some characters do not have the correct accent due to a compilation error, which causes some characters that have an accent to be displayed incorrectly.<br>